cryptobike07/Kaisar-Node-via-CLI/README.md

 <img width="1363" height="766" alt="Screenshot 2025-08-10 at 7 28 02 PM" src="https://github.com/user-attachments/assets/c17b0a6c-8e48-4869-bb16-da3729b2a037" />

+Disclaimer:<br>
+This is for educational purposes only, especially for those who are interested in studying or running DePIN/Nodes.<br>
+No money is involved, and rewards are not guaranteed.<br>
+Install and run at your own risk.<br>

 Many are asking my tip function, there you are!
 Tips are highly appreciated.<br>
 Wallet: 0x51AC7a95C1675bF5Ffb86a90b6F49cE0AA3A4da3<br>
 Buy me Coffee: https://www.buymeacoffee.com/cryptobike<br>
 Still Confuse behind those Nodes Tutorials?
-Enroll Now: https://buymeacoffee.com/cryptobike/commissions
+Enroll Now: https://buymeacoffee.com/cryptobike/commissions<br>